World Petroleum Council

-The World Petroleum Council (WPC) was founded in 1933 with the task of organising world petroleum congresses.
+The WPC Energy (formerly World Petroleum Council) (WPC) was founded in 1933 with the task of organizing congresses (WPC Energy Congress formerly World Petroleum Congress).
 60 countries, including Germany, are members of the WPC.
 Germany is one of the founding countries.
-In addition to organising the World Petroleum Congress, the WPC offers further events and numerous publications on oil and gas.
+In addition to organizing the WPC Energy Congress, the WPC offers other events and numerous publications on the subject of oil and gas.

-Each member country maintains a national committee whose task is to ensure the funding of the WPC office in London and to support the preparation of the World Petroleum Congress.
+Each member country has a national committee whose task is to ensure the financing of the WPC office in London and to support the preparation of the WPC Energy Congress.

 In particular, the national committees are responsible for disseminating the Call for Papers and promoting the Congress.
 The members of the German National Committee (DNK) are executives from the various industrial branches and research institutes.

-The World Petroleum Congress differs from purely technical congresses by committing high-ranking personalities from the industry and politics to a demanding plenary programme, which gives the congress a high public profile.
+The WPC Energy Congress differs from pure specialist congresses in that high-ranking personalities from industry and politics are engaged for a demanding plenary program, which gives the congress a high public profile.

 It is the most important global platform for the oil and gas industry to address and discuss political and technological trends.